 Welcome to the BAETS Surgeon-Specific Outcomes website.

-This site provides data on the outcomes of thyroid surgery performed by BAETS members in the UK between July 2010 and June 2014, and is an update of the results published in October 2014, as part of NHS England's initiative to publish surgical outcome data from a variety of national audits.Data were extracted from the BAETS database on 31st August 2015.
+This site provides data on the outcomes of thyroid surgery performed by BAETS members in the UK between 1st of July 2010 and 30th of June 2014, and is an update of the results published in October 2014, as part of NHS England's initiative to publish surgical outcome data from a variety of national audits.Data were extracted from the BAETS database on 23rd January 2016.

 Summary of Main Findings